ST1109/TDengine/docs-en/12-taos-sql/04-stable.md

 :::note

-Keyword `STable`, abbreviated for super table, is supported since version 2.0.15.
+Keyword `STable`, abbreviation of super table, is supported since version 2.0.15.

 :::

-## Crate STable
+## Create STable

 ```
 CREATE STable [IF NOT EXISTS] stb_name (timestamp_field_name TIMESTAMP, field1_name data_type1 [, field2_name data_type2 ...])
 TAGS (tag1_name tag_type1, tag2_name tag_type2 [, tag3_name tag_type3]);
 ```

-The SQL statement of creating a STable is similar to that of creating a table, but a special column set named `TAGS` must be specified with the names and types of the tags.
+The SQL statement to create a STable is similar to that of creating a regular table.
+The only difference is that a special column set, named `TAGS` must be specified with the names and types of the tags.

 :::info